Apprenticeship Grants Canada at a Glance

 Short version: The first question isn't "how much can I get?" — it's "employer or apprentice?" and "which province?".
 Employer-side programs are larger.
 Provincial programs are the biggest single variable.
 The federal AJCTC is a floor that applies almost everywhere.
 Use these trees to route your specific situation.

 Canada's apprenticeship funding system is not a single coordinated program — it's a patchwork of federal and provincial programs that were designed independently and changed on separate timelines.
 The most common mistake is treating any single program as "the" apprenticeship grant.
 The most valuable strategy is systematic: register first, identify your province's employer programs, claim the federal AJCTC, and then monitor for federal program renewals.
-The programs with the most money (GAGE at $19,200, START at $30,000) require action before or immediately after registration — not months later.
+The programs with the most money (Ontario's Achievement Incentive at up to $17,000, START at up to $30,000) require action before or immediately after registration — not months later.

 Canada's apprenticeship system has a systemic crisis that no single grant program fully addresses: only 1 in 5 registered apprentices completes certification.
 The causes are structural, not motivational.
 Apprenticeships take 4–5 years, and most drop off in year 2 or 3 when journeyperson wages available in the market exceed their apprentice wage by 20–30%.
 The ACG ($2,000 completion bonus) was specifically designed to provide a financial anchor at the end of the program — its elimination in March 2025 removed the last financial incentive for completion.
 Provinces with paid classroom training (instead of unpaid layoff periods for classroom blocks) show meaningfully higher completion rates.
 As an employer, paying your apprentices through classroom periods — even partially — is the single highest-ROI action you can take to increase completion and protect your training investment.